P1Gaming/P1-OM-Info/.github/pull_request_template.md

 # Examinee

-Add your discord name here: Sir Spanxalot1#8052
+Add your discord name here:
-Add your name on the Trello board here: Sir Spanxalot1#8052 Add your GItHub account name here: SirSpanxALOT1
+Add your name on the Trello board here:
+Add your GItHub account name here:

 # Reviewing the exam